josefmonje/basic-javascript-and-jquery/chapter6.md

 ### Next

-* Learn how to define functions
+* Learn how to define and call functions and how it fits into your code